om3ga6400/english-plus/README.md

 Niif (knife).

-## 2. Double letter pronounced as the letter’s name
+## 2. Double letters are pronounced as the letter’s name

 ### Examples: